fpaan/fpaan/README.md

 # Hi there 👋, I'm Farhan Nugraha Pratama

 🎓 Fresh graduate in Computer Science from Diponegoro University with a strong interest in Data Science, Data Analyst, Business Intelligence, and Analytics.
-💻 Experienced with Python, SQL, Machine Learning, Data Visualization (Matplotlib, Seaborn), and Dashboarding (Looker Studio, Streamlit).
+💻 Experienced with Python, SQL, Machine Learning, Data Visualization (Matplotlib, Seaborn), and Dashboarding (PowerBI).
 📊 Passionate about turning data into actionable insights to support decision-making.

 ## 🔧 Tech Skills